 If it is low tide, we can continue east past Old Home Beach and scramble over rocks to pebbly He-Woli Beach.
 He-Woli Beach is the farthest we can go this way.
 A high, rocky point blocks further progress.
 We would have to take the Groth Lane Trail up to Scenic Drive to skirt around the point.

 Walking west on Old Home Beach from the bottom of the Axel Lindgren Trail, we come to a jumble of boulders.
 Launcher Beach is on the opposite side.
 I only try to cross at low tide.
 The wet rocks are slippery, and others are rough with sharp edges.
 I stow all my gear in a pack to keep my hands free, and I wear leather gloves for protection.
 Atop the boulders we can enjoy close-up views of Trinidad Bay, Trinidad Head, Launcher Beach and Old Home Beach.
 The only sound is small waves lapping. . .
-We can continue to Launcher Beach and beyond from here.
+From here, we can continue over the rocks to Launcher Beach, the harbor area and beyond.

 Normally, to reach the harbor area, I walk or drive down Edwards Street to the waterfront parking.
 At the east end is Launcher Beach, a favorite place to launch small boats and kayaks into Trinidad Bay.
 There is a rail launch for larger boats.
 The Trinidad Pier is south between Little Head and Trinidad Head.
 We can walk to Trinidad Head and Trinidad Beach from here, too.
 Trinidad's trails are well connected for walking.